-The FC Dallas Foundation field will be located at the Bataan Center which is operated by the West Dallas Community Centers.
+The FC Dallas Foundation field will be located at Bickers and Hampton in front of Lake West YMCA.
 The predominantly Hispanic West Dallas area is home to over 25,000 residents in a 10.8 mile radius.
-The Bataan Center, located a short distance from the Trinity River, sits on nine acres that include a small playground and basketball court.
-There is plenty of vacant land for a 6,000 sq. ft. fenced turf soccer field.
 The field will be a modified replica of the Freddy Field at Maple Lawn Elementary, which the Foundation helped to build in 2011.

-By partnering with City and Community leaders, local businesses and organizations such as the Pro Players Foundation, the FC Dallas Foundation Field is slated to break ground in the Spring of 2013.
+By partnering with City and Community leaders such as Mercy Street, local businesses and organizations such as the Pro Players Foundation, the FC Dallas Foundation Field is slated to break ground in the Spring of 2013.
 Along with Pro Players, the FC Dallas Foundation will host a character camp to teach children leadership skills through soccer.
 The Foundation is fundraising to complete this asset for the youth of West Dallas.

 For more information, CLICK HERE.

 The FC Dallas Foundation is proud to be partnering with the following entities to make this field a reality:

 The FC Dallas Foundation and Lionsraw will also be hosting a fundraiser called Match For A Day in 2013.
 Details coming soon!